 Later, folk, indigenous and traditional music developed.

-The oldest known song was written in cuneiform in Syria.
-Soon after that, the first known musical notation was made.
+Oldest known song: The oldest known song was written in Syria in cuneiform.
+Soon after that, the first known musical notation was made in the same script.

-The ancient Greeks used double pipes.
-The bagpipes and a seven-holed flute was used elsewhere.
+Music of ancient times: The bagpipes and a seven-holed flute was used elsewhere.
 The first bowed fiddle was discovered in India.
 The ancient Persians had an elaborate music culture.

 Baroque era composers: Johann Sebastian Bach, George Frederic Handel, and Antonio Vivaldi.